Call for Papers

 ($60 for Graduate Students, Independent Scholars, and Retired Faculty).

-ALA Conference Housing Information: The Westin Copley Place will offer a conference rate of $179 for a single or double room (triples are $199).
-Information on making reservations will be posted in November.
+ALA Conference Housing Information: The Hyatt Regency San Francisco on the Embarcadero will offer a conference rate of $169 for a single or double room (triples are $194).
+Reservation information will be posted soon.

 Tentative Conference Schedule:

-Scholar’s Choice: The American Literature Association has again arranged with The Scholar’s Choice to manage the combined book exhibit for our meeting taking place May 21-24, 2015 in Boston.
+Scholar’s Choice: The American Literature Association has again arranged with The Scholar’s Choice to manage the combined book exhibit for our meeting.
 It may be possible for your recently-published books to be included in their display.
-Please refer to the following guidelines: “Any members interested in having their book displayed at the upcoming meeting should contact their publisher between October 30th, 2014 and March 1st, 2015.
+Please refer to the following guidelines: “Any members interested in having their book displayed at the upcoming meeting should contact their publisher between October 30th, 2015 and March 1st, 2016.
 The Scholar’s Choice displays on behalf of the publishers and all requests must come from them, not the individual authors.
 If they don’t already have it, the press may request the appropriate paperwork by emailing Mary Lynn Howe at firstname.lastname@example.org.”

 The conference fee covers the costs of the conference including the opening and closing receptions.
 It does not include any meals.
 All of those who are on the program are required to pre-register.
-For those who register before April 15, 2015, the pre-registration rate is $90 ($60 for Graduate Students, Independent Scholars, and Retired Faculty).
+For those who register before April 15, 2016, the pre-registration rate is $90 ($60 for Graduate Students, Independent Scholars, and Retired Faculty).
 After April 15, the conference fee becomes $100 ($75 for Graduate Students, Independent Scholars, and Retired Faculty).
 Registration Information for the conference will be available on the website in January.
 Individuals may register on line or mail in a check but please do NOT mail any checks until the registration form is posted.
-The website will list the program as soon as it is available –a draft will probably appear during the second week of March.
-Copies of the printed program will be mailed in early May to those who pre-register.
+The website will list the program as soon as it is available –a draft should appear during the second week of March and the program will be updated and corrected until we go to press.
+Copies of the printed program will be available at the conference.

 ALA Guidelines: The most common ALA format is a time slot of one hour and twenty minutes with three papers and a chair.
 This permits some time for discussion and three papers of approximately 20 minutes (or ten typed double-spaced pages).
 Organizers of panels are free to use other formats provided they respect the time limits.
 Please note that the normal reading time for a paper is two minutes per double-spaced page (or 20 minutes for a 10-page paper).
 Furthermore, the ALA encourages panel organizers to experiment with innovative formats including discussion groups and panels featuring more speakers and briefer papers.
 Chairs will make sure that the panels start and end on time and that no speaker goes beyond the allotted time limit.
 Chairs may NOT present papers on the panels that they are moderating, and no one may present more than one paper at the ALA conference.
 Individuals may, however, present a paper on one panel, and chair other panels, and/or also present on roundtable discussions.

-The American Literature Association’s 26th annual conference will meet at the Westin Copley Place in Boston on May 21-24, 2015 (Thursday through Sunday of Memorial Day weekend).
-The deadline for proposals is January 30, 2015.
-For further information, please consult the ALA conference website at www.alaconf.org or contact the conference director, Professor Olivia Carr Edenfield at firstname.lastname@example.org with specific questions.
+The American Literature Association’s 27th annual conference will meet at the Hyatt Regency San Francisco on May 26-29, 2016 (Thursday through Sunday of Memorial Day weekend).
+The deadline for proposals is January 30, 2016.
+For further information, please consult the ALA website at www.americanliteratureassociation.org or contact the conference director, Professor Alfred Bendixen of Princeton University at firstname.lastname@example.org with specific questions.